Siddharth-god/OpenLane-SoC-ProjectRepo/README.md

 ![Alt text](linux_images/D1-Sk3-Lec5-img2.png)

-Here you can see the RESULT and the REPORT by running these commands and the files inside are the whole data of it.
+### Here you can see the RESULT and the REPORT by running these commands and the files
+### inside are the whole data of it.

 ![Alt text](linux_images/D1-Sk3-Lec5-img3.png)

 ![Alt text](linux_images/D1-Sk3-Lec5-img4.png)

+## Now Day 1 comes to the end with this and we are moving on to the next Day from here.